Through the Blue

 5. Skip ball (Ages 3+) – throwing stones into the water was wildly entertaining for our 18-month old.
 Heighten the fun with a golf ball sized skipping “stone” for an added challenge as they grow.

-7. Bubbles – whatever your age, is there anything more uplifting than a flurry of bubbles floating into the cloudless blue sky and over the shimmering sea?
+7. Bubbles – is there anything more uplifting than the sight of a flurry of bubbles drifting into a cloudless blue sky, and over shimmering seas?
 Fubbles no spill tumbler is design genius for independent play.

-8. Bucket and spade – Scrunch’s roll-able silicone buckets are super for travel.
+8. Bucket and spade – Scrunch’s roll-able silicone buckets are a beach staple that takes up little suitcase space.

 9. Mini construction site vehicles – the beach is one giant sensory play dream.
 Build away!

 10. Hard-backed sketch pad with pastels or a watercolour palette for nature drawings.
-Pen down a scavenger hunt list for extra fun.
+Pen down a scavenger hunt list for added fun.

-11. Posca pens for rock art – just searching and collecting the perfect pebbles for art activities was hours of fun for D. Paint rock animals and more with posca pens that draw perfectly on rocks.
+11. Posca pens for rock art – searching for and collecting the perfect pebbles for art activities alone is hours of fun.
+Paint rock animals and more with Posca pens that ink rocks perfectly.
 Water-based (and non-toxic) paints in a pen for easier control, they even have a glitter range.

 12. Beach tennis (Ages 7+) – a summer staple on Greek beaches, innovative designs have made it easier for younger kids to join the fun.